tme34/FH-interpret/README.md

 [![Preprint](https://img.shields.io/badge/medRxiv-10.64898%2F2026.01.10.26343831-red)](https://doi.org/10.64898/2026.01.10.26343831)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**FH-interpret** is a web-based platform designed to automate the description of evidence for the clinical interpretation of variants in *LDLR*, *APOB*, and *PCSK9* to facilitate the diagnosis of Familial Hypercholesterolemia (FH).
+**FH-interpret** is a web-based platform designed to automate the description of evidence for the clinical interpretation of variants in *LDLR*, *APOB*, and *PCSK9* used in FH (Familial Hypercholesterolemia) diagnosis.

 <h3>This Github Repository includes databases used by the app (/data) and the Shiny application script itself.</h3>
 Latest update: 08-01-2026